DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Analysis

 \paragraph{Cryptocurrency mentions vs. technology mentions} We contrast technology diffusion with cryptocurrency mentions to distinguish innovation interest from speculative interest.
-We analyze Bitcoin, Ethereum, and XRP because they represent the three largest non-stablecoins by market capitalization\footnote{\url{https://coinmarketcap.com/}}).
+We analyze Bitcoin, Ethereum, and XRP because they represent the three largest non-stablecoins by market capitalization\footnote{\url{https://coinmarketcap.com/historical/20250302/} }).
 We include Hedera because it uses Hashgraph \cite{Baird2020TheLedgers}, which differs from the blockchain architecture used by most cryptocurrencies.
-At the time of writing, Hedera is the only non-blockchain \ac{dlt} in the top 20 by market capitalization.
+At the time of writing, Hedera is the only non-blockchain \ac{dlt} in the top 20 by market capitalization\footref{fn:coinmarketcap}.

-Bitcoin (\autoref{fig:BitcoinMentionsPerYear}) shows high user interest but declining patents and plateauing publications representing characteristics of a mature consumer asset.
-Ethereum (\autoref{fig:EthereumMentionsPerYear}) exhibits growing publications and patents alongside user interest, reflecting continued innovation through smart contracts and \ac{defi}.\footnote{\url{https://defillama.com/chains}} Similar to Ethereum, Hedera (\autoref{fig:HederaMentionsPerYear}) attracts primarily academic interest with limited user engagement, consistent with early-stage technology transfer.
+Bitcoin (\autoref{fig:BitcoinMentionsPerYear}) shows high user interest but declining patents and publications that plateau, reflecting the characteristics of a mature consumer asset.
+Ethereum (\autoref{fig:EthereumMentionsPerYear}) shows increasing publications and patents alongside user interest, reflecting continued innovation in smart contracts and \ac{defi}.\footnote{\url{https://defillama.com/chains}, accessed 4th April 2025} Similar to Ethereum, Hedera (\autoref{fig:HederaMentionsPerYear}) attracts primarily academic interest with limited user engagement, consistent with early-stage technology transfer.
 XRP (\autoref{fig:XRPMentionsPerYear}) shows sharply declining user engagement around 2020, which coincides with a major lawsuit in the \ac{us} involving this digital asset \cite{Stempel2025SECReuters}.
 Interestingly, patents and academic and industry research continue growing for XRP before plateauing and slowly picking up again.

 The contrast between cryptocurrency mentions (\autoref{fig:CryptosMentionsPerYear}) and technology mentions (\autoref{fig:TechnologiesMentionsPerYear}) reveals the speculative focus of users on digital assets while researchers and industry practitioners focus on technologies.
 Then, this raises the question: to what degree does market sentiment affect researchers?